 If speaking to the program director did not resolve the situation, then proceed to the next level of authority...

-5. Go to the Associate Dean of the School of Nursing

-6. Go to the Dean of the School of Nursing
+- 5. Go to the School of Nursing, Assistant Dean for Student Affairs - 6.
+Go to the Dean of the School of Nursing